tjoskar/angular2-labb/README.md

 To be able to run the same test case in different browsers, we need a test-runner and not any test runner.
 We need a test runner that can start up and communicated with different browsers.
 We have two options: [Testem](https://github.com/testem/testem) and [Karma](http://karma-runner.github.io/).
 We will go with Karma for now.

 We will also need to choose a test-framework (you wouldn't get far with `console.assert`).
-I would have chosen [AVA](https://github.com/sindresorhus/ava) or maybe [mocha](https://mochajs.org/) but unfortunately they have made the choice for us, [Jasmine](http://jasmine.github.io/2.4/introduction.html), so lets go with the flow.
+I would have chosen [AVA](https://github.com/sindresorhus/ava) or maybe [mocha](https://mochajs.org/) but unfortunately the Angular team have already made the choice for us, [Jasmine](http://jasmine.github.io/2.4/introduction.html), so lets go with the flow.

 First we need to install a few new dependencies (they should already be listed in you `package.json`):
 ```